-The Early Researcher Awards (ERA) program helps recently appointed Ontario researchers build their research teams of undergraduates, graduate students, post-doctoral fellows, research assistants, associates, and technicians.
+The Early Researcher Awards (ERA) program helps recently appointed Ontario-based researchers build their research teams of graduate students, undergraduates, postdoctoral fellows, research associates, and technicians.

-Each award to a leading researcher is a maximum of \$100,000 and must be matched by an additional \$50,000 from the researcher's institution and/or a partner organization.
+Each award is a maximum of \$100,000 for eligible direct costs and must be matched by an additional \$50,000 from the researcher's institution and/or a partner organization.
 In addition, the Ministry will provide up to \$40,000 to the institution for indirect costs.
 The funds are to be used over a period of five years.

-In the 2018 competition (Round 14), U of T submitted 42 applications and 10 were successful.
-U of T's success rate was 24%, compared to the province-wide success rate of 25%.
+In the 2019 competition (Round 15), U of T submitted 40 applications and 14 were successful.
+U of T's success rate was 35%, compared to the province-wide success rate of 20%.